 Acknowledgements 4

 Executive summary 5

-Initial reactions from within the UN system and

-the contestation of multilateralism 9
+Initial reactions from within the UN system and the contestation of multilateralism 9

-The UN system responds 10
+The UN system responds

 WHO, UNDP, and OCHA and others

 The moral authority of the UN Secretary-General

 Responses from the UN Security Council and General Assembly

-Diplomatic hubs being challenged 15
+Diplomatic hubs being challenged

-Contested multilateralism
+Contested multilateralism 17

 Multilateral Diplomacy by video conference: practices, procedures, protocol, and platforms

-Practices 2

 Faster or slower?
-2

 Replacing 'the corridor'?
-2

 More or less transparency?

 Formal procedures and decision-making

-Consensus decision-making and the silence procedure 2
+Consensus decision-making and the silence procedure 25

-Voting 2
+Voting 26

 Protocol

-Old and new platforms: diplomacy by video conference 2
+Old and new platforms: diplomacy by video conference 27

+Preliminary conclusions on the future of diplomatic practise 30

+Endnotes 32